chakrihacker/meteor-reactive-objects/README.md

     //the value that would be set.
     //You can change the value with this.value = 'some other value'

+    this.oldValue
+    //the value that would be replaced by the set.

     this.stop
     //default set to false.
     //If you do not want a setter on the property set this.stop = true